 Judging from the table, it should be only a matter of time until the rest of the developed world catches up.

-And while actions like these are worthy of attention on their own, their fringe benefit is, of course, that they act as signaling devices for the rest of the market.
-In other words, it is public pledges like these that pressure competitors and stakeholders to act faster than they otherwise would.
+And while actions like these are worthy of attention on their own, their fringe benefit is of course that they act as signalling devices for the rest of the market.
+In other words, it is public pledges like these that pressure competitors and stakeholders to act faster than they otherwise would have.